Shifana-22/Placement-Programming/README.md

 1st quiz answers are in main branch

-2nd quiz answers are in branch
+2nd quiz answers are in pullrequests